Princeton University Freshman Seminar FRS171 & FRS187 (2011-2013)

 Earth's Environments & Ancient Civilizations (in Cyprus)

 Department of Geosciences Professors Adam Maloof and Frederik Simons are veterans of the Freshman Seminar program: see Earth's Changing Surface & Climate, which was built around field work in California.
-Joining us from the Department of Art & Archaeology will be Dr. Joanna Smith and Prof. Willy Childs.View a short movie about the class (plug-in required) or surf to our Princeton Homepage writeup.
+Joining us from the Department of Art & Archaeology will be Dr. Joanna Smith and Prof. Willy Childs.View a short movie and read more about the class on the Princeton News Homepage.